ACE Inhibitors

 There should be a dosage decrease in patients with heart failure, salt-depleted patients, and/or renal impairment.

-Lisinopril and captopril are the only ACE inhibitors that do not have to be activated in the body to be effective.
+Lisinopril and captopril are the only ACE inhibitors that do not require activation in the body to be effective.
 All the other ACE inhibitors are prodrugs and require activation.
 Most reach peak serum levels within 1 hour after ingestion.
-Since most of the activation occurs in the liver, a non-prodrug form is preferable in patients with underlying liver issues.[14]
+Since most of the activation occurs in the liver, a non-prodrug form is preferable in patients with underlying liver issues.[29]
+Withholding RAAS inhibitors, including ACE inhibitors, before noncardiac surgery reduces intraoperative hypotension and acute kidney injury with nonsignificant effects on mortality and major adverse cardiovascular events (MACE).[30]

 Adverse Effects